wh2000292/JsonRPC/README.markdown

 All results are stored at the same position of the call.

 ### Client exceptions

 Client exceptions are normally thrown when an error is returned by the server.
-You can change this behaviour by using the 'suppress_errors' option which causes exceptions to be returned.
+You can change this behaviour by using the `$returnException` argument which causes exceptions to be returned.
 This can be extremely useful when executing the batch request.

 - `BadFunctionCallException`: Procedure not found on the server
 - `InvalidArgumentException`: Wrong procedure arguments
-- `JsonRPC\AccessDeniedException`: Access denied
+- `JsonRPC\Exception\AccessDeniedException`: Access denied
-- `JsonRPC\ConnectionFailureException`: Connection failure
+- `JsonRPC\Exception\ConnectionFailureException`: Connection failure
-- `JsonRPC\ServerErrorException`: Internal server error
+- `JsonRPC\Exception\ServerErrorException`: Internal server error
-- `RuntimeException`: Protocol error

 ### Enable client debugging